ebzzry/ebzzry.github.io/en/src/markdown.md

 When using GNU Emacs, I use [these](https://gist.github.com/0c8fb40ac8db1463a933cfc19f219431) commands, bound to <kbd>M-g =</kbd>, <kbd>M-g -</kbd>, and <kbd>M-g `</kbd>, respectively, to make it easy for me to insert the delimiters.
-For example, if I have the following text, where ^ is point (cursor):
+For example, if I have the following text, where ^ is point:

 ```markdown
 What is it Like Out There?